VIRTUAL QUILT FESTIVAL SPECIAL EXHIBITS

 Curated by Dr. Sandra Sider and Pamela Weeks

-A touring exhibition of studio art quilts to commemorate the one 100th anniversary of the 19th Amendment to the U.S. Constitution, granting women the right to vote.
+A touring exhibition of studio art quilts to commemorate the 100th anniversary of the 19th Amendment to the U.S. Constitution, granting women the right to vote.
 Twenty-eight award-winning artists from across the United States accepted the invitation to create new works celebrating women’s suffrage, along with one artist whose 1995 quilt on the 1848 Declaration of Sentiments is included.